MatrixManAtYrService/htty/agent-primers/testing.md

 ## Key Benefits

 ### 1. **Fast Iteration**
-- Python changes don't trigger Rust rebuilds in sdist environment
+- Python changes don't trigger Rust rebuilds when using htty package
 - Rust changes only affect environments that need them
 - Each layer can be developed independently